mariadb-corporation/MaxScale/routers/schemarouter/SchemaRouter.md

-#DBShard Router
+#SchemaRouter Router

-The DBShard router provides an easy and manageable sharding solution by building a single logical database server from multiple separate ones.
+The SchemaRouter router provides an easy and manageable sharding solution by building a single logical database server from multiple separate ones.
 Each database is shown to the client and queries targeting unique databases are routed to their respective servers.
-In addition to providing simple database-based sharding, the dbshard router also enables cross-node session variable usage by routing all queries that modify the session to all nodes.
+In addition to providing simple database-based sharding, the schemarouter router also enables cross-node session variable usage by routing all queries that modify the session to all nodes.

 ## Configuration

-Here is an example configuration of the dbshard router:
+Here is an example configuration of the schemarouter router:

      [Shard Router]
      type=service
-     router=dbshard
+     router=schemarouter
      servers=server1,server2
      user=myuser
      passwd=mypwd